Acquisition of Time Warner by AT&T: Regulatory approval and court trial

-Ajit Pai, then FCC Chairman, passed the reviewing decision of the AT&T/Time Warner merger to the Justice Department on February 28, 2017.
+Time Warner shareholders voted to approve AT&T's takeover on February 15, 2017.
+Ajit Pai passed the reviewing decision of the ongoing AT&T/Time Warner merger from the Federal Communications Commission to the Department of Justice on February 28, 2017.
 The European Commission approved AT&T's acquisition on March 16, 2017.
-John Stankey, a longtime AT&T executive, was named Time Warner's next CEO on July 14, 2017.
-In an interview with The Hollywood Reporter on August 9, 2017, Stankey stated that AT&T would respect Time Warner's Hollywood-driven culture.
-Mexican regulators approved the acquisition on August 22, 2017, while Brazilian regulators, despite concerns over media concentration, approved it on October 24, 2017.
-Randall Stephenson and Makan Delrahim, then Assistant Attorney General for the DOJ's antitrust division, met on November 8, 2017, to discuss potential sales of DirecTV or Turner Broadcasting to clear regulatory hurdles.
-However, the Justice Department unexpectedly sued AT&T on November 20, 2017, to block the acquisition.
-President Trump, in his first response to the acquisition since taking office, said “Personally, I’ve always felt that was a deal that’s not good for the country."
-United States V AT&T, marked the second legal battle between AT&T and the DOJ since the Bell System breakup, following AT&T's failed bid for T-Mobile in 2011.
-Many on Wall Street were surprised by the lawsuit as the DOJ previously approved the Comcast/NBCUniversal merger.
-AT&T described the lawsuit as a "radical and inexplicable departure from decades of antitrust precedent," while the DOJ said the acquisition would "greatly harm American consumers."
-As conspiracies arose over the lawsuit secretly being about CNN's coverage of the Trump Administration, Stephenson said he was unsure but reiterated that AT&T would not sell.
+John Stankey, then the head of AT&T's Entertainment Group, was named the next CEO of Time Warner on July 14, 2017.
+While being interviewed by The Hollywood Reporter, Stankey promised that AT&T would respect Time Warner's Hollywood-driven culture.
+Mexican Regulators approved AT&T's takeover on August 22, 2017, while Brazilian regulators, despite expressing some concerns over AT&T's growing media properties, approved the takeover on October 24, 2017.
+Randall Stephenson and Makan Delrahim, the Assistant Attorney General for the DOJ's antitrust division, met on November 8, 2017, to discuss AT&T potentially selling DirecTV or Turner Broascasting to clear regulatory hurdles.
+However, the Justice Department would later sue AT&T on November 20, 2017, to block the merger.
+The lawsuit, United States V. AT&T, marked the second legal battle between AT&T and the DOJ, following AT&T's unsuccessful bid for T-Mobile in 2011, and the most significant dispute between the parties since the Bell System breakup.
+It was also the biggest antitrust dispute since the Justice Department's attempt to breakup Microsoft in 2001 and marked the first time in decades that the DOJ attempted to break apart a vertical merger.